Where is Sex Education filmed? Season 2 producer on finding the show’s glorious locations

-Intercourse Schooling seems to be not like some other British TV sequence.
+Intercourse Schooling seems to be not like every other British TV sequence.

 Whereas the present is about in Britain, it has the feel and appear of an American teen present, stuffed with color, sunshine and letterman jackets.
-That is no accident: the present’s inventive crew made an effort to recreate the tone of beloved teen movies of the 1980s.
+That is no accident: the present’s artistic staff made an effort to recreate the tone of beloved teen movies of the 1980s.

 Why is Intercourse Schooling filmed in Wales?